feifeibear/SWCaffe/README.md

 3. No database for data storage, read from binary file
 4. Support swBLAS and swDNN
 https://github.com/THUHPGC/swDNN.git
+large image channels, swDNN is used and small channels swBLAS is used

 ### Usage
 1. Please install openBLAS into